 Thieves loaded U-Haul truck with $420 worth of Red Bull

-PORT ALLEN - Deputies are looking for a pair of low-energy thieves who stole several cases of Red Bull from a gas station and then drove off in a moving truck.
+PORT ALLEN - Deputies are looking for a pair of low-energy thieves who stole more than 140 cans of Red Bull from a gas station and then drove off in a moving truck.

 The West Baton Rouge Sheriff's Office shared surveillance images from the April 4 heist, which showed two men walking into the LA Express on Lobdell Highway.